Russell County Public WorksRussell, Kansas

 Public Works Notifications

-Due to damages to roads and bridges caused by the recent rains, the County and various Townships have been forced to temporarily close the following roads until further notice.
-As repairs are made and roads are re-opened we will update this list.
-Thank you for your patience.
+The County and has been forced to temporarily close the following roads until further notice.
+As repairs are made and roads are re-opened we will update this list

 - 196th Street one mile from Stickney Rd. to Michaelis Rd.
 (Russell County)

 Russell County Snow Removal

 Notice!!!
 Due to damage on Bridge structures and Bridge decks on Major roadways from the use of salt-sand mix for ice treatment, Russell County will be treating Bridge decks with sand only.

 After the sand is on Bridge decks, then salt-sand mix will still be used on all Blacktop roadways when needed.